 “Turning things around with a halftime talk after getting clobbered in the first half.”

-The Halftime Mistakes I’ve Made
+The Halftime Mistakes I Have Made

 Early in my coaching, I made every halftime error possible.